 Plant Cell Types

-- Parenchyma cells are the majority of cells in a plant.
+- Parenchyma tissue represents the majority of cells in a plant.
 They are found in leaves and carry out photosynthesis and cellular respiration, along with other metabolic processes.
 They also store substances like starches and proteins and have a role in plant wound repair.

-- Collenchyma cells provide support to growing parts of a plant.
+- Collenchyma tissue provides support to growing parts of a plant.
 They are elongated, have thick cell walls, and can grow and change shape as a plant grows.

-- Sclerenchyma cells are hard cells that are the main supporting cells in the areas of a plant that have ceased growing.
+- Sclerenchyma tissue contains hard cells that are the main supporting cells in the areas of a plant that have ceased growing.
 Sclerenchyma cells are dead and have very thick cell walls.